kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

 A user will specify the parameters for the HPA, thus controlling the HPA logic.

-If the user specify two parameters, two constraints are calculated, and the largest is used (see the [Motivation for pick the largest constraint][] section below).
+If the user specifies two parameters, two constraints are calculated, and the largest is used (see the [The motivation to pick the largest constraint][] section below).

 If the user doesn’t want to use some particular parameter (= user doesn’t want to use this particular constraint), the parameter should be set to -1 (or any negative number).

-[Motivation for pick the largest constraint]: #motivation-for-pick-the-largest-constraint-concept
+[The motivation to pick the largest constraint]: #the-motivation-to-pick-the-largest-constraint-concept

 ### User Stories

 #### Story 1: Scale up as fast as possible

-This mode is important when you want to quickly respond to a traffic increase.
+This mode is essential when you want to respond to a traffic increase quickly.

 Create an HPA with the following parameters:

-- `ScaleUpPercent = 900`    (i.e. increase number of pods 10 times per minute is ok).
+- `ScaleUpPercent = 900`    (i.e., to increase the number of pods 10 times per minute is ok).

 All other parameters are not specified (default values are used)